DODOEX/dodoex_v2_subgraph/README.md

 The Graph exposes a GraphQL endpoint to query the events and entities within the DODOex ecosytem.

+DODO V1 Pools is recognized as "classical" pool

 ### graphql
 ```
 {